 for sail vessels the identifying name or number may be the vessel’s sail number.

-Other vessels under 6m length shall be marked with the current owner’s name and contact details somewhere on the vessel.
+4 Other non powered vessels under 6m length shall be marked with the current owner’s name and contact details somewhere on the vessel.

 Subject to subclause (4), subclauses (1), (2) and (3) do not apply to: